 Dealing with stalls and objections during debt collection is just part of the job.
 But there’s a lot more to debtors than a simple unwillingness to pay.
 Kelly Parsons-O’Brien, outgoing president of the California Association of Collectors has spent years in the business learning not just how consumers stall, but why.

-In a recent webinar put on by the CAC, she discussed some of the successful debt collection techniques she has picked up over the years.
-Here are some techniques that can help your agents identify debtor types and relate more positively to the consumer while collecting.
+In a webinar put on by the CAC, she discussed some of the successful debt collection techniques she has picked up over the years.
+Here are some debt collection strategies that can help your agents identify personality types and relate more positively to the consumer while collecting.